Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Objective-oriented multi-scale simulation method

 \subsection{Methods to achieve Objective C --- Co-simulating microscale and macroscale dynamics}

-In some scenarios, fine-grained simulation and efficient computational efficiency are both important in studying the whole system, such as protein molecular simulation heterogeneous material mechanism.
+In some scenarios, both the computational efficiency and fine granularity of simulation are important in studying the whole system.
 However, fine-grained simulation will inevitably have a computationally intensive limitation due to the high level of information granularity~\cite{di2019massively}.
-Therefore, works~\cite{ingolfsson2022machine,bhatia2021machine,guo2016multi,chakraborty2018hyperdynamics,han2017deep,tao2010nonintrusive,di2019massively} develop techniques to exploit multi-scale modeling and specially designed interactions between scales to achieve both fine-grained and efficient.
+Therefore, works~\cite{ingolfsson2022machine,bhatia2021machine,guo2016multi,chakraborty2018hyperdynamics,han2017deep,tao2010nonintrusive,di2019massively} develop techniques to exploit multi-scale modeling and specially designed interactions between scales to achieve both fine-grained and efficient simulation.
 Consistent with the overall review, we grouped this literature into two categories, i.e., knowledge-driven and data-driven.